luigiselmi/docker-kafka/README.md

     $ docker exec -it kafka bash

+A docker network must be created before running the services so that other containers that use the services will be able to connect by using the containers' names

+    $ docker network create pilot-sc4-net

-In order to check whether Kafka is working properly you can create a topic, if not already available and write and read messages.
+In order to check whether Kafka is working properly you can create a topic, if not already available, and write and read messages.
 Follow the instruction in [Apache Kafka Quickstart](https://kafka.apache.org/quickstart).